auth0/docs/articles/tokens/guides/get-access-tokens.md

 ---
-title: Get an Access Token
+title: Get Access Tokens
-description: Learn how to get an Access Token.
+description: Learn how to request Access Tokens using the Authorize endpoint when authenticating users and include the target audience and scope of access requested by the app and granted by the user.
 topics:
   - tokens
   - access-tokens